litentry/litentry-parachain/README.md

 ```
 ./local-setup/launch.py local-setup/github-action-config-one-worker.json
 ```
-This will create three docker containers, 2 Relay Chain Validators and 1 Parachain Collator.
-However it will be using the default ports as present in .env.dev .
-If you want to run the system by offseting the default ports by a certain value.
+This will create three docker containers, 2 Relay Chain Validators, and 1 Parachain Collator.
+However, it will be using the default ports as present in .env.dev.
+If you want to run the system by offsetting the default ports by a certain value.
 You can run this command instead:

 ```
 ./local-setup/launch.py local-setup/development-worker.json local-docker 100